pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 through the "build" process.
 Installing wheels is substantially faster for the end user than installing from a source distribution.

-If your project is pure python (i.e. contains no compiled extensions) and natively supports both Python 2 and 3, then you'll be creating what's called a :ref:`*Universal Wheel* (see section below) <Universal Wheels>`.
+If your project is pure Python (i.e. contains no compiled extensions) and natively supports both Python 2 and 3, then you'll be creating what's called a :ref:`*Universal Wheel* (see section below) <Universal Wheels>`.

-If your project is pure python but does not natively support both Python 2 and 3, then you'll be creating a :ref:`"Pure Python Wheel" (see section below) <Pure Python Wheels>`.
+If your project is pure Python but does not natively support both Python 2 and 3, then you'll be creating a :ref:`"Pure Python Wheel" (see section below) <Pure Python Wheels>`.

-If you project contains compiled extensions, then you'll be creating what's called a :ref:`*Platform Wheel* (see section below) <Platform Wheels>`.
+If your project contains compiled extensions, then you'll be creating what's called a :ref:`*Platform Wheel* (see section below) <Platform Wheels>`.

 Before you can build wheels for your project, you'll need to install the